Netflix's subscriber growth, stock zapped as pandemic eases

 SAN RAMON, Calif.
-(AP) — Netflix’s rapid subscriber growth is slowing far faster than anticipated as people who have been cooped at home during the pandemic are able to get out and do other things again.
+(AP) — Netflix’s pandemic-fueled subscriber growth is slowing far faster than anticipated as people who have been cooped at home are able to get out and do other things again.

 The video-streaming service added 4 million more worldwide subscribers from January through March, its smallest gain during that three-month period in four years.

-Note: This story was first published on April 20, 2021.
-It was updated on April 21, 2021 to correct the spelling of the research firm Third Bridge.